-Figure 7.2.2.1: App - Level Calibration
+Figure 9.2.2.1: App - Level Calibration

-7.3 Pairing
+9.3 Pairing

-To pair a controller with Solo, first power both the controller and Solo.
+To pair a controller with Solo, power both the controller and Solo.
 Power off any other Solos or controllers in the vicinity.
 Once powered, use a paper clip to press the pair button on the underside of Solo to activate pairing mode.

-Figure 7.3.2.1: Solo Pair Button
+Figure 9.3.2.1: Solo Pair Button

 The controller will automatically detect Solo and prompt you to pair.
+This can take up to 3 minutes.
 Hold the A and B buttons on the controller to start pairing.
 To cancel pairing, press B.

-Figure 7.3.2.2: Controller Pairing Procedure
+Figure 9.3.2.2: Controller Pairing Procedure

-7.4 Legs
+9.4 Legs